 Hungary stands by Israel in ICC war crime investigation

-In a letter sent to his Israeli counterpart Yisrael Katz, Hungarian Foreign Minister Péter Szijjártó said he fully supported Israel’s position that the ICC does not have the jurisdiction to conduct an investigation into war crimes committed in Palestinian occupied territories of Gaza, the West Bank and East Jerusalem.
+In a letter sent to his Israeli counterpart Yisrael Katz, Foreign Minister Péter Szijjártó said Hungary fully supported Israel’s position that the ICC does not have the jurisdiction to conduct an investigation into war crimes committed in Palestinian occupied territories of Gaza, the West Bank and East Jerusalem.

 In his letter, Hungary’s top diplomat further stated that Budapest “shares Israel’s concerns regarding politicisation of the court and infringement of national sovereignty by the International Criminal Court”, according to the Israeli Foreign Ministry.